agodfrey3/software_engineering_final/README.md

 ## Gameplay

 The Stock Market Game is intended to demonstrate how difficult it is to correctly predict the price movements in the stock market.
-In this game the goal is to last the longest number of turns by making long/short transactions and keeping your account in the positive.
-Each transaction is leveraged so that the user is buying 5,000 shares, and losses are doubled in order to make the game more difficult.
+In this game, the goal is to last the longest number of turns by making long/short transactions and keeping your account in the positive.
+Each transaction is leveraged so that 5,000 shares are being longed or shorted, and losses are doubled in order to make the game more difficult.

 ## Features